 - Layered Complexity for Both Parties

-- If a dispute arises, you might face multi-layered legal complexity: English law for the contract terms, Spanish or other local laws for enforcement or mandatory regulations, and the German consumer’s laws for consumer protections.
+- If a dispute arises, you might face multi-layered legal complexity: Here in the case: English law for the contract terms, Spanish or other local laws for enforcement or mandatory regulations, and the German consumer’s laws for consumer protections.

 - This multi-jurisdictional patchwork can lead to legal uncertainty, increased costs, and time delays.